 Walter: Ricin.
 It’s an extremely effective poison.

-WORKING WITH A FREELANCE EDITOR – I’ve been the fortunate recipient of an Arts Council grant to fund me whilst I write my fifth novel.
+I’ve been the fortunate recipient of an Arts Council grant to fund me whilst I write my fifth novel.
 One of the brilliant aspects of the grant is that I have been able to hire a freelance editor to read the latest draft of my work in progress.
-I was lucky enough to work with Ali Reynolds, who was an editor at Vintage, Random House, before moving to Bristol and starting up her own company, Arc Editorial, which specialises in freelance editing and mentoring.
+I was lucky enough to work with Ali Reynolds, who was an editor at Vintage, Random House.

 My protagonist, Emily Harris in Sugar Island, is based on a real person – the actress Fanny Kemble.
 This was a bit of a mixed blessing as there was so much information out there already about Fanny, numerous biographies and the diary she wrote, which I used as the basis for Sugar Island.
 I did change her personality a bit, partly for the purposes of the story and partly because I condensed the action down to a year and a half instead of it taking place over half her lifetime, so Emily remains a young woman throughout the course of the novel.
 It was a relief when about a third of the way into writing the novel, Fanny finally became Emily, and her husband Pierce, truly became Charles, in my mind.